paulmillr/es6-shim/README.md

 WeakMap has a very unusual use-case so you probably won't need it at all (use simple `Map` instead).

-## IE8 support
-There are some shims that do not work in IE8, because it is simply not possible to implement them properly:

-* Object.getOwnPropertyDescriptors
-* Object.getPropertyDescriptor
-* Object.getPropertyNames

 ## Getting started